davide-c/iocd/README.md

 ## How it works
 A default `Container` instance named `container` is exported by the library.

-A new container can also be instantied as below:
+A new container can also be instantiated as below:
 ```ts
 const cnt: Container = new Container();
 ```